musikele/blog-eleventy/_posts/2026-04-20-ngnix-proxy-manager-docker-and-more.md

 [Tailscale](https://michelenasti.com/2024/tailscale/) is a great VPN provider with a great free tier.
 Once you are inside your own VPN network, you can access the server by using the private IP that will not work for anyone else than you.

-So, if I want to access the dashboard of ngnix proxy manager, i can do it ONLY from the tailscale IP.
+So, if I want to access the dashboard of nginx proxy manager, i can do it ONLY from the tailscale IP.
 Nobody else in the world can access it nor intercept the traffic.

 And finally, i block all traffic on every other port that is not 80, 443 for regular web traffic.
 This is easily done with `ufw`.
 For the curious: